tanmaynaik11/tanmaynaik11/README.md

 🔍 Fine-tuned **TinyLLaMA** with **LoRA** + **RAG** for financial document QA
 📚 Indexed 100K+ filings with ChromaDB and served with FastAPI

+### 📄 Multi-Agent Resume-JD analyzer system
+Leveraged **RAG, LangGraph, Qdrant and Redis** to build a multi agent system.
+Analyzes Resume and JD to give matching score not just based on skills from skills section but extracting skill from other section by leveraging **LLM and promp-engineering**.

 ---